webqit/quantum-js/README.md

 </details>
 -->

-But how viable?
-You want to see!
+But is language-level reactivity really viable?
+Here we go!

 <!--